 Following your departure from Gyor where you need to concentrate on the directions, you cycle today through the landscape of western trans Danubia, passing the national stud in Babolna.
 Continue cycling to the divided town of Komarno (border-town between Hungary and Slovakia), a favourite of King Matthias.

 Continue along the Slovakian Danube bank you bike through small farm-villages through a flat region to Esztergom.
 En route you pass the Roman fort of Kelemantia.
-In Esztergom you can admire the imposing Basilica and wander along the banks of the Danube.
+In Esztergom you can admire the imposing Basilica and wander along the banks of the Danube before continuing to the Danube Bend.
+If you are staying in category A accommodation a boat ride is included today from Esztergom to Visegrad.

-From Esztergom (also called the Hungarian “Rome") you cycle to Visegrad.
 Steep mountain-slopes frame the pictorial landscape of the Danube Bend up to Szentendre Island.
 You and your bike cross to Szentendre Island by ferry.
 After cycling south along the island, take another ferry from the island back to the mainland to the lively and unusual artists village of Szentendre.
-You continue by bike and train to the Hungarian capital, Budapest (depending on boat service a train will be substituted).
+You continue by bike (category A) or boat to the Hungarian capital, Budapest (depending on boat service a train will be substituted - boat or train from Szentendre is included for those staying in Category B accommodation, optional for category A).
 The cycle program concludes on arrival in Budapest.
-We recommend that you walk and use trams to explore Budapest.
+We recommend that travel on foot and use trams to explore Budapest.

 You can enjoy the first half of the morning in the metropolis of Budapest.
-Departure from Budapest by scheduled bus daily at 3:00pm, arriving in Vienna approx 6:00pm (alternative times available) - bus schedule subject to change, refer to inclusions or ask our office for further details.
-You could take this journey by speedboat (extra charge applies).
-We recommend that you spend an extra night in Vienna.
-Alternatively, you may choose to continue your travels from Budapest.
+Departure from Budapest by scheduled bus daily at 11am and 3:00pm, with a travel time of 3 hours - bus schedule subject to change, refer to inclusions or ask our office for further details.
+We recommend spending an extra night in Vienna.
+Alternatively, you may choose not to return to Vienna and instead to continue your travels from Budapest.

 This was our first self guided bike ride.
 Better than we expected.
 Basic bike skills plus practice before trip beneficial.
 We made a plan for each days riding the evening before and stuck to it - this proved convenient and gave us confidence to complete each days riding.
 We had a fantastic time doing this ride - highly recommended.